tensorflow/tensorflow/g3doc/LangRef.md

 ssa-id ::= `%` suffix-id
 ssa-id-list ::= ssa-id (`,` ssa-id)*

-// Uses of an SSA value, e.g. in an operand list to an instruction. ssa-use ::= ssa-id ssa-use-list ::= ssa-use (`,` ssa-use)*
+// Uses of an SSA value, e.g. in an operand list to an operation. ssa-use ::= ssa-id ssa-use-list ::= ssa-use (`,` ssa-use)*
 ```